-We have reviewed the accompanying interim condensed consolidated financial statements of Ahli United Bank B.S.C. (c) ["the Bank"] and its subsidiary [together "the Group"] as at 30 June 2024, comprising of the interim condensed consolidated balance sheet as at 30 June 2024, the related interim condensed consolidated statements of income, comprehensive income for the three-month period and six-month period then ended, and the interim condensed consolidated statements of cash flows, changes in owner equity, income and attribution related to quasi-equity and changes in off-balance sheet assets under management for the six-month period then ended and other explanatory information.
+We have reviewed the accompanying interim condensed consolidated financial statements of Ahli United Bank B.S.C. (c) ["the Bank"] and its subsidiaries [together "the Group"] as at 30 September 2024, comprising of the interim condensed consolidated balance sheet as at 30 September 2024, the related interim condensed consolidated statements of income, comprehensive income for the three-month period and nine-month period then ended, and the interim condensed consolidated to quasi-equity and changes in off-balance sheet assets under management for the nine-month period then ended and other explanatory information.
 The Board of Directors are responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with Financial Accounting Standard 41 Interim Financial Reporting (FAS 41).
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.